-Police investigating Monday night reports of gunshots - Austin Daily Herald
+Police investigating after shots fired Monday night - Austin Daily Herald

-Police investigating Monday night reports of gunshots
+Police investigating after shots fired Monday night

-Multiple shell casings were found by law enforcement at two locations in Austin after reports of gunshots Monday night.
+Multiple shell casings were found by law enforcement at two locations in Austin after police received reports of gunshots Monday night.

 According to Austin Police Chief David McKichan, Austin police were dispatched at about 10:24 p.m. on Monday to the 700 block of Second Street Northwest after several individuals called about hearing what sounded like gunshots in the area.
 Upon investigation, officers spoke with a victim and other witnesses about the incident.